028 (D)(3) Separately derived system with more than one enclosure.

 052 Grounding electrodes.

 (2) Except for mobile/manufactured homes, a concrete encased grounding electrode must be installed and used at each new building or structure that is built upon a permanent concrete foundation.
-If the concrete encased grounding electrode is not available for connections, a ground ring must be installed per NEC 250.
 The electrode must comply, with NEC 250.52 (A)(3).
 Inspection of the electrode, may be accomplished by the following methods:

 (a) At the time of inspection of other work on the project, providing the concrete encased electrode is accessible for a visual inspection;

-(b) At the time of the service inspection providing the installer has provided a method so the inspector can verify the continuity of the electrode conductor along its entire length (e.g., attaching a length of copper wire to one end of the electrode that reaches the location of the grounding electrode conductor that will enable the inspector to measure the resistance with a standard resistance tester).
+(b) At the time of the service inspection providing the installer has provided a method so the inspector can verify the continuity of the electrode conductor along its entire length, with a minimum twenty foot linear span between testing points (e.g., attaching a length of copper wire to one end of the electrode that reaches the location of the grounding electrode conductor that will enable the inspector to measure the resistance with a standard resistance tester).
 The concrete encased electrode does not have to be accessible for a visual inspection; or

 (c) Other method when prior approval, on a job site basis, is given by the inspector.